 Being stuck is possibly the worst state to be in when programming.
 And the longer you allow yourself to stay stuck, the harder it is to finally get unstuck.
 That’s why I find it important to try never to allow myself to get stuck.
 And in fact, I very rarely do get stuck for any meaningful length of time.
 Here are my favorite tactics for getting unstuck.

-Articulate the problem
+Articulate the problem to yourself

 I teach corporate training classes.
 Often, my students get stuck.
 When they’re stuck, it’s usually because the problem they’re trying to solve is ill-defined.
 It’s not possible to solve a problem or achieve a goal when you don’t even know what the problem or goal is.